-As long as you have graduated high school or have earned a GED, then technical, hands-on welding training is all you could need to get started.
+As long as you graduated high school or have earned a GED, technical, hands-on welding training is all you could need to get started.
 Welding certification might be your next step after learning basic welding skills.

 Here are 4 frequently asked questions about starting a welding career and earning welding certification in Texas.

 Question #1.
 What Is the Best Welding Certification to Have?